SebastianGTTS/situational-business-model-developer/src/app/modules/README.md

 - Tool Modules: Tool modules allow to add execution steps to the SBMD that can be added to Method Building Blocks and are executed in the enaction of a Development Method.
-- Artifact Modules: Artifact modules are used to add new metamodel definitions to the SBMD.
-Metamodel definitions can be used to define the underling metamodel of artifacts.
+- Meta Artifact Modules: Meta Artifact modules are used to add new meta artifact definitions to the SBMD.
+Meta artifact definitions can be used to define the underling meta artifact of artifacts, i.e., the underlying structure of the data stored in them.

-**Why this separation?** This separation allows different tool modules to share metamodel definitions, e.g., there could be a tool model that converts between different metamodels to increase the interoperability.
+**Why this separation?** This separation allows different tool modules to share meta artifact definitions, e.g., there could be a tool model that converts between different meta artifacts to increase the interoperability.

 ## Current Modules